Independent Home Insurance Broker Serving the Yuba-Sutter Region

 Other Structures

-Other structures coverage protects detached structures on your property including garages, fences, storage sheds, and outbuildings.
-For rural and semi-rural properties in Yuba and Sutter Counties, where outbuildings and equipment storage structures are common, the standard 10% of dwelling coverage that most policies assign to other structures may not be adequate.
+Covers detached structures on your property including garages, fences, storage sheds, and outbuildings.
+For rural and semi-rural properties in Yuba and Sutter Counties, where outbuildings and equipment storage are common, the standard 10% of dwelling coverage most policies assign to other structures may not be adequate.
 We review other structures values at every policy review.

 Personal Property

-Personal property coverage protects your belongings including furniture, clothing, electronics, appliances, and household contents.
-Standard policies cover personal property at actual cash value unless you specifically request replacement cost coverage for contents.
+Covers your belongings including furniture, clothing, electronics, appliances, and household contents.
+Standard policies cover personal property at actual cash value unless you request replacement cost coverage for contents.
 For most Oakview homeowners clients we recommend replacement cost for personal property as well.
 High-value items including jewelry, art, firearms, and collectibles may have sub-limits under a standard policy and warrant separate scheduling.

 Loss of Use

-If a covered loss makes your home uninhabitable during repairs, loss of use coverage pays your additional living expenses including temporary housing, meals, and other costs above your normal living expenses.
-The coverage period runs until your home is repaired or rebuilt to a habitable condition.
-Given California construction timelines and the permit process in Yuba and Sutter Counties, loss of use periods can extend significantly longer than homeowners expect.
-We make sure loss of use limits reflect realistic California rebuild timelines.
+If a covered loss makes your home uninhabitable during repairs, loss of use coverage pays additional living expenses including temporary housing, meals, and other costs above your normal living expenses.
+The coverage period runs until your home is repaired or rebuilt.
+Given California construction timelines and the permit process in Yuba and Sutter Counties, loss of use periods can run significantly longer than homeowners expect.
+We make sure loss of use limits reflect realistic rebuild timelines.

 Personal Liability

-Personal liability coverage protects you if someone is injured on your property or if you or a family member causes injury or property damage to others.
-Standard policies typically include $100,000 in liability coverage, but in California’s litigation environment this limit is frequently inadequate for homeowners with significant assets.
+Covers you if someone is injured on your property or if you or a family member causes injury or property damage to others.
+Standard policies typically include $100,000 in liability coverage, but in California’s litigation environment this is frequently inadequate for homeowners with significant assets.
 We recommend at least $300,000 in base liability for most homeowners and discuss personal umbrella coverage with every client who wants meaningful asset protection above that threshold.

 Medical Payments

-Medical payments coverage pays medical expenses for guests injured on your property regardless of fault.
-It is designed to handle minor injury claims quickly and amicably without triggering a liability claim.
-Standard limits are typically $1,000 to $5,000.
+Pays medical expenses for guests injured on your property regardless of fault.
+Designed to handle minor injury claims quickly without triggering a liability claim.
+Standard limits run $1,000 to $5,000.

 California FAIR Plan and Difference in Conditions Coverage

-The California FAIR Plan (Fair Access to Insurance Requirements) is the state’s insurer of last resort for homeowners who cannot obtain coverage in the standard or surplus lines markets, typically due to wildfire exposure.
+The California FAIR Plan is the state’s insurer of last resort for homeowners who cannot obtain coverage in the standard or surplus lines markets, typically due to wildfire exposure.
 Oakview places California FAIR Plan policies and coordinates companion Difference in Conditions coverage for homeowners throughout the Yuba-Sutter region who have exhausted standard and surplus lines options.

 The California FAIR Plan provides basic dwelling coverage for fire, lightning, internal explosion, and smoke.
 It does not include personal liability, theft, water damage, additional living expenses, or the range of perils covered by a standard homeowners policy.
-For most homeowners, a FAIR Plan policy alone is an inadequate solution.
+A FAIR Plan policy alone is an inadequate solution for most homeowners.

-A Difference in Conditions policy fills the coverage gaps the FAIR Plan leaves open.
-A DIC adds personal liability, theft, water damage, additional living expenses, and other standard homeowners coverages that the FAIR Plan excludes.
+A Difference in Conditions policy fills the gaps the FAIR Plan leaves open.
+A DIC adds personal liability, theft, water damage, additional living expenses, and other standard homeowners coverages the FAIR Plan excludes.
 Together, a FAIR Plan policy and a DIC policy approximate the coverage of a standard homeowners policy.
-Oakview coordinates both components, reviews the coverage overlap carefully, and ensures there are no gaps between the two policies.
+Oakview coordinates both components, reviews the coverage overlap carefully, and makes sure there are no gaps between the two policies.

 Oakview uses the California FAIR Plan as a genuine last resort, not a first response.
-We first check our full standard market carrier network, then surplus lines markets with broader underwriting flexibility, and place a FAIR Plan only when those options are unavailable or unaffordable.
-However, for homeowners in CAL FIRE High Fire Hazard Severity Zones in eastern Yuba and Sutter County or communities bordering Butte County, the FAIR Plan with a companion DIC policy is sometimes the only practical path to comprehensive coverage.
+We check our full standard market carrier network first, then surplus lines markets with broader underwriting flexibility, and place a FAIR Plan only when those options are unavailable or unaffordable.
+For homeowners in CAL FIRE High Fire Hazard Severity Zones in eastern Yuba and Sutter County or communities bordering Butte County, the FAIR Plan with a companion DIC policy is sometimes the only practical path to comprehensive coverage.
 Our experience placing and managing these programs means clients receive coordinated coverage rather than two disconnected policies.

 Earthquake Insurance for Yuba-Sutter Homeowners

 Standard homeowners policies in California exclude earthquake damage entirely.
 California sits on an active seismic network and the Sacramento Valley region has documented fault systems.
-A significant earthquake event that damages your home would not be covered under your homeowners policy without a separate earthquake policy or endorsement.
+A significant earthquake event that damages your home is not covered under your homeowners policy without a separate earthquake policy or endorsement.

 Earthquake coverage is available through the California Earthquake Authority (CEA) and through select private carriers.
-CEA policies are the most widely available and cover dwelling damage, personal property, and additional living expenses above a deductible that typically ranges from 10% to 25% of the dwelling coverage limit.
+CEA policies cover dwelling damage, personal property, and additional living expenses above a deductible that typically ranges from 10% to 25% of the dwelling coverage limit.
 Private earthquake carriers may offer lower deductibles and broader coverage terms for qualifying properties.

 Whether earthquake coverage makes sense for your home depends on your property’s location, construction type, foundation type, and your financial ability to absorb an uninsured earthquake loss.
 We discuss earthquake coverage with every new homeowners client and provide a straightforward comparison of available options and costs.
-The decision to carry or decline earthquake coverage is yours to make with complete information rather than discovering the gap after a loss.
+The decision is yours to make with complete information.

 Received a Non-Renewal Notice?
 Here Is What to Do.

 California law requires insurance carriers to provide at least 75 days notice before non-renewing a homeowners policy.
-If you have received a non-renewal notice, you have time to find replacement coverage, but you need to start immediately.
+If you have received a non-renewal notice, you have time to find replacement coverage.
 Do not wait until the final two weeks before expiration.

 When you call Oakview after receiving a non-renewal notice, here is the process:

 Call (530) 674-5054 as soon as you receive your non-renewal notice.
-The earlier you call, the more options we have available.
+The earlier you call, the more options we have.

-Homeowners in the Yuba-Sutter region face a specific combination of risks that shapes how we build every homeowners policy in this market.
+Homeowners in the Yuba-Sutter region face a specific combination of risks that shapes how we build every home insurance policy in this market.

 Properties in eastern Yuba County, the Brownsville and Dobbins corridors, Loma Rica, and communities near the Butte County line sit in or near CAL FIRE High Fire Hazard Severity Zones.
 These properties face the most restricted standard market and are the most likely to require surplus lines or FAIR Plan placement.
 If you own a property in these areas, call us before your renewal rather than waiting for a non-renewal notice to arrive.